Exams and Tests

 The doctor also will ask about recent illnesses and their symptoms such as coughs, fevers, urinary difficulties, or stomach illnesses.
 If you are a woman, the doctor will want to know about any vaginal bleeding, cramping, or discharge.
 Pain from the pelvis is frequently felt in the back.

 Your doctor will then give you a thorough physical exam.
-He or she will watch for signs of nerve damage while you walk on your heels, toes, and soles of your feet.
+They will watch for signs of nerve damage while you walk on your heels, toes, and soles of your feet.
 The doctor may test your reflexes using a reflex hammer.
 This is usually done at the knee and behind the ankle.
 As you lie flat on your back, you'll be asked to elevate one leg at a time, both with and without the doctor's assistance.
 This is done to test nerves and muscle strength and to assess the presence of tension on the sciatic nerve.
 The doctor may test sensation using a pin, paper clip, broken tongue depressor, or other sharp object to assess any loss of sensation in your legs.

-Depending on what the doctor suspects is wrong, he or she may perform an abdominal examination, a pelvic examination, or a rectal examination.
+Depending on what the doctor suspects is wrong, they may perform an abdominal examination, a pelvic examination, or a rectal examination.
 These exams look for diseases that can cause pain referred to your back.
 The lowest nerves in your spinal cord serve the sensory area and muscles of the rectum, and damage to these nerves can result in inability to control urination and bowel movement.
 Thus, a rectal examination may be needed to make sure that you do not have nerve damage.

 Doctors can use several tests to "look inside you" to get an idea of what might be causing the pain.
 No single test is perfect in that it identifies the absence or presence of disease 100% of the time